daniel-vera-g/dotfiles/README.md

 ## Motivation

-Having to setup everything new when changing switching systems is annoying.
+Having to setup everything new when switching systems is annoying.
 This repository has the aim of automating all the boring work of installing applications and creating configuration files on new system.

 ### Prerequisites